RHS Kiltie History

 - the Hollywood Christmas Parade

 If you were a Kiltie, you are welcome to have your photo added to this web site.
 Simply email your photo with your graduation year to our web site coordinator.
-Your photo will be featured below.
+Your photo will be featured in the slideshow to the right.

 Remember: "Once a Kiltie, always a Kiltie!"